 Boone County Farmers Market 6028 Camp Ernst Road, Burlington, Kentucky.
-Hours: 10am–5pm (mid May – October 2021) Summer Hours: 9am–6pm (end of May 25 – early September, 2021) Winter Hours: Day after Thanksgiving through April: 10am–8pm (weather permitting)
+Hours: 10am–5pm (mid May – October 2022) Summer Hours: 9am–6pm (end of May – early September 2022) Winter Hours: Day after Thanksgiving through April: 10am–8pm (weather permitting)

 It’s that time to visit your local farmers’ market.
 Cincinnati, Ohio has many of them open through October, so be sure to check out your favorite location throughout the growing season.
 By purchasing your vegetables and fruits at a farmers’ market, you are not only supporting a local agribusiness, but are more environmentally conscientious since fewer resources are used in the transportation and packaging of locally grown food.

 Here’s our list of Cincinnati farmers’ markets including the days and times they are open.
 If you know of any local markets that aren’t on this list, please let us know – firstname.lastname@example.org – and we’ll add them!

 Brown’s Family Farm Market 11620 Hamilton-Cleves Road, Hamilton, Ohio (Daily – weather dependent) 9am–7pm (April – mid November 2022)

 Hyde Park Farmers’ Market 2700 Erie Avenue at the square, Hyde Park, Cincinnati, Ohio Summer Market: 9:30am–1:00pm (May–October 2022) Turkey Tuesday: Tuesday before Thanksgiving (6:30pm–8:30pm) – evening market for Thanksgiving items including turkey and sides